Richardson tableaux and Schubert positivity: Richardson tableaux and well-aligned pairs

 We briefly explain this equality.
 Note that $v_{\crop(T)}$ can be read off from $\evac{\crop(T)}$, but this latter tableau equals $\crop(\evac{T})$.
 Cropping the first row of $\evac{T}$, whose entries correspond to the positions of $1$ through $k$ in $v_T$, and then standardizing the remaining entries to obtain an SYT then amounts to applying $\delta^{k}$ to $v_T$.
 Similarly, the positions of $1$ through $k$ in $w_T$, considered from the right, are determined by the first row of $T$.
-Cropping the first row of $T$ and then standardizing amounts to applying $\delta^{k}$ to $w_T$. \end{proof} \begin{eg} For the Richardson tableau $T$ in Example~\ref{ex:cropping}, we have $\crop(T)$ and $\evac{\crop(T)}$ equaling the following tableaux.
+Cropping the first row of $T$ and then standardizing amounts to applying $\delta^{k}$ to $w_T$. \end{proof}